Suberbia/UltimateChatRestorer/README.md

 # UltimateChatRestorer

-1|   Put 'The Ultimate Chat restorer.py' in a new empty folder with 'results.json'
+1|   Put 'The Ultimate Chat restorer.py' in a new empty folder with 'telegram_export.json'

-2|   Rename 'results.json' to 'telegram.txt'

-3|   Run 'The Ultimate Chat restorer.py'
+2|   Run 'The Ultimate Chat restorer.py'

-4|   Wait utill the console window closes
+3|   Wait utill the console window closes

-5|   Right click on '_chat.txt' and click on 'add to archive'
+4|   Right click on '_chat.txt' and click on 'add to archive'

-6|   Name the new archive 'Whatsapp Chat - xxxx.zip' and replace 'xxxx' with the name of the user
+5|   Name the new archive 'Whatsapp Chat - xxxx.zip' and replace 'xxxx' with the name of the user

-7|   Load the file to your phone
+6|   Load the file to your phone

-8|   Go to where you saved the file on you phone and click share and choose telegram app from the menu
+7|   Go to where you saved the file on you phone and click share and choose telegram app from the menu

-9|   Choose the contact you want to import the chat to
+8|   Choose the contact you want to import the chat to

 				---DONE---